 Still, it was a day out in Utah.
 I have never really been to Arches NP.
 More of a windshield tourist destination, it is a beautiful place.
 The ‘long hikes’ are anything but…however it proved a great way to see the many arches and even enjoy some brief sun.

 After this hike, we drove back to retrieve Markhamm’s car and made one last (cold camp!) for the trip.
 Markhamm decided to push to avoid any snow (I sense a theme here?) and I ended up doing a hike in Ute Canyon.
-After the trip a past partner had at CNM last Memorial Day Weekend, I really wanted to do this hike.
+After the trip someone had at CNM last Memorial Day Weekend, I really wanted to do this hike.

 With the blue sky, the freshly fallen snow and the red rocks, this hike proved to be a very enjoyable one.

-After the hike, I checked in with a past partner and found out about the information mentioned earlier.
+After the hike, I checked in with someone and found out about the information mentioned earlier.
 Alas, I cut my trip short.
 But the days I spent were memorable.
 I’ll be back again.
-And after turkey, pie and wine? a past partner already made plans for the rest of the holiday weekend.
+And after turkey, pie and wine? someone already made plans for the rest of the holiday weekend.
 The gift of time is too precious to waste. 🙂

 All the photos